Visual Arts Major

 - Upper-division Art History courses – 12 Hrs.

 Students should consult with advisers in the major for specific guidance regarding completion of general education requirements.
+An Advanced Placement (AP) score of 3 or higher in the Drawing, Two-Dimensional Design, and Three-Dimensional Design examinations can be used to fulfill the prerequisite courses.
 Three hours of the lower-division humanities requirement is satisfied by one of the following visual arts prerequisite courses: Two-Dimensional Design (ART 102), Three-Dimensional Design (ART 112), Drawing I (ART 113), History of Art I (ART 261), or History of Art II (ART 262).
 Three hours of the engagement ECCE requirement is fulfilled by ART 482 Professional Skills.
 ART 482 is administered through the student’s faculty adviser in accordance with approved program requirements for the course.
 Students must be enrolled in at least one studio course during the preceding term to qualify for enrollment in ART 482.